 Dr. Browning's research is focused on the development of statistical and computational methods for analysis of large-scale genetic data from microarray genotyping and next-generation sequencing.
-These genetic data sets present computational and analytical challenges due to their size (which can exceed 40 billion data points), and due to the complex patterns of inter-marker correlation in the data.
+These genetic data sets present computational and analytical challenges due to their size, and due to the complex patterns of inter-marker correlation in the data.
 Carefully engineered algorithms and software are necessary to extract the full information from these rich data sets.

 Beagle - genotype imputation, estimation, and phasing, and identity-by-descent segment detection

 Beagle Utilities - a collection of utility programs for manipulating large data files

 IBDNe - estimation of historical effective population size

 IBDseq - identity-by-descent segment detection for whole-genome sequence data